As its second edition approaches, the International Yacht & Jet Show already has a legend attached to it.

 We’re somewhere between Miami and Baltimore, some 60 miles out on the Atlantic Ocean.

-The Cruising Club of America, one of the world’s most exclusive yacht clubs, has no trophy room, no dining room, no marina, no docks—and no clubhouse.
+The Cruising Club of America, one of the world’s most exclusive yacht clubs, has no trophy room, no dining room, no marina, no docks—and n

 The 6-year-old boy, dressed in a new suit and tie, gripped the Dom Pérignon and swung it with all his might toward the bow of the yacht.